TechnoConserve/seed_database/README.md

 **Many-to-Many**

 Each Contact might also be associated with multiple Projects.
-And each Project could be associated with multiple Contacts.
+And each SeedUse could be associated with multiple Contacts.
 This sort of relationship is called a Many-to-Many relationship and it necessitates what’s called a helper, or association, table.
 The helper table stores nothing except the foreign keys of the tables it is helping to relate,